 If any man of any color attained the ranks of legendary in the American West, it was James Beckwourth (also: Beckwith, Beckwoth).
 If any attest to his fame is necessary, one only needs to read the description under the accompanying lithograph and note that even in France, his fame preceded him.
-Coming to St. Louis, Missouri in the mid-1800’s as the mulatto slave of his blacksmith father (who, according to the laws of the time actually owned his own son), the young man quickly set out to conquer the West as a mountain man.
+Beckwourth was born in Virginia.
+Coming to St. Louis, Missouri in the mid-1800’s as the mulatto slave of his blacksmith father (who, according to the laws of the time actually owned his own son), the young man quickly set out to explore the West as a mountain man.
 For at least two decades he roamed the mountains and plains of the West and Northwest as part of the French fur trade, colleague of men like Jim Bridger and Kit Carson.

 According to his autobiography, he spent most of his adult life with Apaches, Crows and Sacs, who gave him the appellation Dark Sky.
 During these years he states that he fought in the Mexican War, led the Crows in battles against Blackfeet Indians, helped arranged a peace treaty with the Apaches, and hunted elk, buffalo and bear all the while as he traveled from Kansas to California.
 Near Lake Tahoe he discovered a mountain pass that bears his name to this day.